Mandrake the Magician: Parodies and tributes

 Mandrake the Magician has inspired several other comic characters with magic powers, including Zatara, Kardak the Mystic Magician, Monako, Dakor the Magician, Ibis the Invincible, Mantor the Magician, Sargon the Sorcerer, Zatanna, Mr. Mystic, The Wizard, Mysto, Dr. Strange, and Magician Detective, as well as the short-lived Jim the Magician (Jadugar Jim in Hindi) by Sudhir Tailang in India.

 In Mad no. 14 (August 1954), Mandrake was spoofed as "Manduck".
 He lives in a city dump, which he convinces visitors is a palatial home by "gesturing hypnotically".
 In this story, he matches wits with The Shadow; he, Lothar (called Loathar), and The Shadow all gesture hypnotically at each other, and, after a huge explosion, only Lothar (looking like Manduck) remains.
 In another issue, Manduck pulls off the trick of turning Loathar into a 6 ft blonde woman.

+Peter S. Beagle has stated that the character Schmendrick the Magician, from his novel The Last Unicorn, was partly written as a parody of Mandrake the Magician.

 Gianni Garko has stated that the new interpretation of his Sartana character in the 1968 Spaghetti Western film If You Meet Sartana Pray for Your Death presented by the film's director Gianfranco Parolini, of a gunfighter with seemingly supernatural luck, was influenced by Mandrake the Magician.

 "In Pictopia" (first published in Anything Goes! no. 2 (August 1986) is a short story by Alan Moore and illustrator Don Simpson, which takes place in a limbo world of comic-book characters.
 Main character Nocturno the Necromancer is based on Mandrake.
 The story was reprinted in George Khoury's The Extraordinary Works of Alan Moore (TwoMorrows, July 2003).

 Michael Kupperman's Tales Designed to Thrizzle (Fantagraphics) pokes fun at many comics, including Mandrake the Magician, with three-panel strip "Mancake the Magician".

 In France, Mandrake was spoofed as Rasmus, Zembla's comic sidekick in Zembla (Augusto Pedrazza, 1963-1979).

 In the episode 106 of the Argentine comic "Mi novia y yo", Mandrake makes a cameo at the end of the story.